 There you have it.
 Told you this was an easy DIY project!
 But before you finish, I encourage you to pull up your calendar to pencil in when you’re going to revisit these goals and add to the jar.
 For example, I plan on visiting mine on the first of every month.
 By having them on my office desk, it’s easy enough for me to be reminded.
 By reflecting once a month, I’ll have my goals fresh in my mind even six months later.

-Cheers to you accomplishing your wildest dreams in 2018!
+Cheers to you accomplishing your wildest dreams this year!